darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 4) RECOMMENDED: for the Original version of the game I also changed some things in the Maps to make it harder.
 To apply this changes do the following:
   - Download TFC Installer https://www.nexusmods.com/site/mods/588?tab=description extract it and run it
   - Set the game directory "steamapps/common/Bioshock 2"
-  - Chose the version from the mod pack 'OriginalGameMapChanges' directory
+  - Chose the mod pack 'OriginalGameMapChanges' directory
   - Click the Update button
   - NOTE: multiple mod packages can be installed this way
 5) Now would you kindly start a new game since it is required to make this mod work correctly.